metaterminal/metaterminal.fyi/content/fiction/time-war.md

 In reality, time travel is both.
 Changing the past is absolutely, certainly possible (as even the tiniest amount of experimentation will demonstrate.)
 Chaos theory is dominant here; small alterations can have huge impacts on long-term outcomes.

-However, with a certain level of setup, you can ensure that objects remain <i>causally stable</i>; modifications made to a current object will be reflected in the future object from the point of its arrival.
-(Our working theory is that this is just equivalent to a series of “divergent” timelines continuing until they settle into a deterministic, stable loop.
+However, with a certain level of setup, you can ensure that objects remain <i>causally stable</i>; modifications made to a current object will be reflected in the future object from the point of its arrival.[^5] (Our working theory is that this is just equivalent to a series of “divergent” timelines continuing until they settle into a deterministic, stable loop.
 See <u>Techniques – Causally Stable Loops</u>.)

 This can be done with people.

 <br>

-<p align=center><u>Travel basics</u></p>
+<p align=center><u><b>Travel basics</b></u></p>

 This guide is maximally helpful for those between the early ‘60s and the late ‘00s.
 If you somehow received this further into the 21st century, then congratulations!
 Your timeline has made it pretty far.
 We leave it up to your judgement as to whether the war is still in operation, and what you need to do about it.